OCA/account-invoicing/account_invoice_transmit_method/readme/USAGE.rst

-On the form view of a parent Partner (not a Contact), in the *Accounting* tab, there are 2 fields:
+On the form view of a Partner, in the *Sales & Purchase* tab, there are 2 fields:

 * Customer Invoice Transmission Method
 * Vendor Invoice Reception Method